 Reentry Peer Specialist Certification

 While the majority of individuals that have justice system involvement have some type of mental health challenge, substance use challenge, or both, it is often the shared experience of the trauma associated with incarceration that provides the strongest peer bond.
-Via Hope has developed an entirely new training and credential for “Reentry Peer Specialists” which we are implementing first in Texas, to eventually offer nationwide.
+Via Hope developed the training and credential for “Reentry Peer Specialists,” which we implemented first in Texas, and are now offering nationwide.
 This is NOT supplemental training for people who have already been trained as mental health or substance use peer specialists.
 It is a separate, stand-alone training and certification program.

 “Peer Support” is a universal concept – people with similar experiences helping each other from a place of shared understanding.
 However, all peers are not interchangeable.
 Identifying the common lived experience is critical to making peer support effective.